JeroenTUDelft/JeroenTUDelft.github.io/README.md

    - d.Strategic placement:
       - i.of communal and or public facilities to facilitate and promote access
       - ii. of living units, to promote integration and prevent possible discomfort/nuisance between groups or external conditions (i.e.: elderly separated from students, elderly away from biergarten)
-4. Integrating with surrounding buildings/context by:
+3.Integrating with surrounding buildings/context by:
    - a.ensuring a minimum of 2 hours of sunlight to surrounding buildings, based on sun-path calculations and building heights,
    - b.minimising wind pollution: (rule of thumb) setting maximum height less than double the height of surrounding buildings,
    - c.building typology/rules: